Hangarsj/SOC-Home-lab/README.md

 ## Why These Choices Were Made

-Elastic provides log collection, endpoint management, detection rules, alerting, and investigation in one platform.
-The Basic license is suitable for a home lab and allows the environment to run without a daily ingestion license limit.
+Elastic provides log collection, endpoint management, detection rules, alerting, and investigation in one platform without a daily ingestion license limit.

 Elasticsearch, Kibana, and Fleet Server run on one virtual machine to reduce memory usage.
 This is a practical choice for a laptop-based lab.